Ado (singer): Early life and musical beginnings: 2002–2020

 Ado was born on October 24, 2002, in Tokyo, Japan.

 In 2014, Ado took an interest in music after software for the video-sharing website Niconico was released on the Nintendo 3DS.
 She began watching videos on the small screen of the handheld game console, and was impressed by cover singers on Niconico who sang without showing their faces.

 In 2017, Ado began singing as an utaite (an internet cover singer) on Niconico, beginning with uploading a video of herself singing a cover of "Kimi no Taion" on January 10, 2017.
-On Nippon TV, she said that during the time she was an utaite singer, she covered her closet in soundproofing material that she bought online and recorded in, as seen in the cover art to her Utattemita Album.
+On Nippon TV, she said that during the time she was an utaite singer, she covered her closet in soundproofing material that she bought online and recorded in.

 In 2019, she featured in Kujira's digital single "Kinmokusei", which was released on December 23, 2019.
 A couple months later, she featured as a vocalist in a digital single "Shikabanēze" by Jon-Yakitory, which was released on March 29, 2020.
 In May 2020, she participated in Pony Canyon's compilation album Palette4.
 She recorded two songs for the album, "Call Boy" by Syudou and "Taema Naku Ai iro" by Shishi Shishi.